zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/blogs/2025-06-13-ai-powerelectronics-log.md

 ---
 layout: post
-title: "Dawn of AI: Perspective from A Power Electronics Engineer"
+title: "Dawn of AI: perspective from a power electronics engineer"
 category:
   - blog
 ---